Sunday River Ski Area

 Here are some tips to moving around the mountains to maximize your skiing experience at Sunday River:

 Sunday River ski resort is sprawling.
 It consists of eight unique mountain areas and four different base areas all connected by efficient lifts.
 First you must choose your base area, where to park, etc. If you require rentals, plan to utilize ski lesson programs, children's ski camps or daycare you need to head to South Ridge Base Area.
 This is the main hub, plenty of parking, all the services you will need, even the Foggy Goggle (a great après ski spot with a view up the slopes).
 Barker Mountain, the original base area, is a less encumbered camp ideal for simply buying a ticket and jumping on the detach quad.
-The Barker Lodge has been recently upgraded with an on mountain brew pub featuring a sunny deck with great views up Locke and Barker Mountains.
-Last but not least, you may choose White Cap Base Area.
-This is home to The Shipyard Brewpub, yet another fun après-ski bar and Nite Cap Fun Center in the evening, with tubing and ice-skating.
+The Barker Lodge has an on mountain brew pub featuring a sunny deck with great views up Locke and Barker Mountains.
+Last but not least, you may choose Jordan Peak Base Area.
+This is home to Sliders, yet another fun slope-view restaurant and après-ski bar.

-talk turkey, because I spoke with plenty of them out there, skiers going from one area to the next, pushing, cursing, and sweating not skiing.
-Words to the wise - do not spend time traversing back and forth between mountain areas.
+Words to the wise on how to Ski The River - do not spend time traversing back and forth between mountain areas.
 All 15 lifts are extremely well placed, and the trails are designed with ideal fall line and no run outs.
 When you want to move across the resort, don't push your way past the next lift pod.
 Ski to the base of it, ride up and you will always be getting more good vertical.
 You can waste a lot of time and energy sliding horizontally when you could be capturing vertical.
 I know this sounds like common sense, but we spoke to and watched many lemmings all weekend doing the "Sunday River shuffle".
 Some of the traverses are slightly uphill, that is negative skiing, which should be avoided at all costs.

 If you know anything about this sport, you know the early bird gets the proverbial worm.
 In this case you can get ahead of the crowds up the access road, the choice parking (which is in limited supply), quick service at the ticket concourse, and you get all the corduroy you can carve.
 Sunday River claims "It's not unusual for a Sunday River skier to get in 20 or more runs per day, even on weekends."
 I am here to verify that is not marketing, but truth!
 On a sunny Saturday in February, we garnered over 30 runs.
 The finest lift system in the East, indeed.
 Talk about getting your money's worth.
 That's a buck and a half a run!
 But you should have a plan and a trail map in your pocket to accomplish such a knee weary day.